 Table of Contents

-Estimated tax is a method used to pay tax on income that is not subject to withholding.
+Estimated tax is a method used to pay tax on income that isn't subject to withholding.
 This income includes self-employment income, interest, dividends, alimony, rent, gains from the sale of assets, prizes, and awards.

 Income tax generally is withheld from pensions and annuity payments you receive.
-However, if the tax withheld from your pension (or other) income is not enough, you may have to pay estimated tax.
-If you do not pay enough tax through withholding, by making estimated tax payments, or both, you may be charged a penalty.
+However, if the tax withheld from your pension (or other) income isn't enough, you may have to pay estimated tax.
+If you don't pay enough tax through withholding, by making estimated tax payments, or both, you may be charged a penalty.

 You expect your withholding and refundable credits to be less than the smaller of:

-If all of your income will be subject to income tax withholding, you probably do not need to make estimated tax payments.
+If all of your income will be subject to income tax withholding, you probably don't need to make estimated tax payments.

-For more information on estimated tax, see Publication 505.
+For more information on estimated tax, see Pub.
+505.